 Defining elements of the Romanian bus system, namely the unpredictability of the schedule and the high likelihood of jumping on the wrong bus, facilitate the mapping between “traveling by bus” and “seeking love”.
 Long waiting time for the bus, “we spend ages at the bus stop”, is mapped onto the long spells without a lover; confusion generated by simultaneous bus arrivals, “And then when they come, they’re always / at least three…”, corresponds to hesitation accompanying unexpected surplus of possibilities to get romantically involved; overall, commonly encountered potential sources of discomfort when traveling by bus (e.g. impossibility to get off exactly when and where one wishes, fixed bus routes, slower speeds than regular cars, etc.) are mapped onto uncertainties that a love relationship might trigger (difficulty in breaking off a relationship, difficulty in finding another partner, lack of satisfaction in the relationship, etc.), “What if you don’t like the route?
 What if the bus stops are too rare?...
 And if there’s something you don’t like / And you want back on the highway / First thing: you get off while moving/ Second thing: no one’s gonna pick you up again!”

-The metaphor “women are buses” introduces a story about seeking love in terms of a commonplace story about travelling by bus.
+The metaphor “women are buses” introduces a story about seeking love in terms of a commonplace story about traveling by bus.
 However, this metaphorical story conveys more meaning than can be comprised by the unpacking of the underlying conceptual mappings.
 The last lines of the first stanza indicate the musician’s intention to communicate a pessimistic view of what it means to build a love relationship.
 At an abstract level, fatalism about starting a romantic relationship resembles fatalism about getting on the right bus (“…and if you move slowly, buddy, / You’ve missed them, they’re gone!”).
 In both cases, a rational approach is usually futile and even undesirable (“You can’t escape this game / Women are buses, yes…/ But without them you don’t get anywhere…”).
 Riders and lovers must act quickly when making decisions about their bus or love journeys.
 Missed opportunities (buses passing by, women refusing to get involved in a relationship) are an impediment to one’s physical and emotional progress.
 Andrieș’s presumable cynical attitude towards starting a romantic relationship is attenuated by the ironic tone and the humor produced by the incongruity between the topic and the vehicle.
 Admittedly, to be able to grasp any meaning beyond the surface mappings between the topic and the vehicle, listeners must resonate with the story of a particular deficient bus system (in Communist Romania) that is deliberately evoked to portray creatively a less than ideal (and often more realistic) image of the development of a love relationship.
 Later in this section, we’ll show that the visible humor potential of the metaphor “women are buses” also supports the attribution of deliberate use, i.e., use as the result of deliberation about the metaphor and its entailments, and about how they relate to the topic.